marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/minexponent.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MINEXPONENT, model representation, minimum exponent

 .. _minexponent:

-.. index:: MINEXPONENT

-.. index:: model representation, minimum exponent

 MINEXPONENT --- Minimum exponent of a real kind
 ***********************************************